ibm-cloud-docs/Cloudant/accounts/account.md

 you remove the API key from the list of users that have access to the database.

 To remove the API key,
-send an HTTP `PUT` request to the same `_security` API endpoint you used to [create the API key](/apidocs/cloudant#putcloudantsecurity){: new_window}{: external}.
+send an HTTP `PUT` request to the same `_security` API endpoint you used to [create the API key](/apidocs/cloudant#putcloudantsecurity){: external}.
 This request removes the API key from the list of users with access permission.
 Provide an updated list of the usernames that have access permission.
 The updated list must not include the API key.

 ## Using the `_users` database with {{site.data.keyword.cloudant_short_notm}}